ChiHsiang-67/3D-LAKES/README.md

 # 3D-LAKES Example Code Repository

-This Repository contains example code for 3D-Global Lakes (3D-LAKES) dataset.
+This repository contains example code for 3D-Global Lakes (3D-LAKES) dataset.
 The datest includes the area-elevation (A-E) relationship and three-dimensional bathymetry for 510,530 global lakes and reservoirs, representing 98.9% of global surface water storage capacity.
 Level 1 (L1) and Level 2 (L2) A-E relationships are included.
 L1 products were created using ICESat-2 and Landsat satellites, while L2 products, derived from interpolation and extrapolation, may contain errors.

 Two examples are included in this repository: